Laboratory Cabin Module: Purpose

-The first laboratory module provides additional navigation avionics, propulsion and orientation control as backup functions for the Tianhe Core Module (TCM).
+The first laboratory module provides additional navigation avionics, propulsion and orientation control as backup functions for the Tianhe core module (TCM).
 Both LCMs provide a pressurized environment for researchers to conduct science experiments in freefall or zero gravity which could not be conducted on Earth for more than a few minutes.
 Experiments can also be placed on the outside of the modules, for exposure to the space environment, cosmic rays, vacuum, and solar winds.

-The axial port of the LCMs is fitted with rendezvous equipment and will first dock to the axial port of the CCM.
-A mechanical arm dubbed, as Indexing robotic arm, looking a sort of Lyappa arm used on the Mir space station moves Wentian to Starboard-side and Mengtian module to a portside port of the CCM.
+The axial ports of the LCMs are fitted with rendezvous equipment, and each first docked to the axial port of the CCM.
+A mechanical arm dubbed the Indexing Robotic Arm, somewhat like the Lyappa arm used on the Mir space station, moved Wentian to a starboard-side port and Mengtian to a port-side port of the CCM.
 It is different from Lyappa as it works on a different mechanism.
 Lyappa arm is needed to control the pitch of the spacecraft and redocking in a different plane.
-But the indexing robot arm is used when docking is needed in the same plane.
-In addition to this arm used for docking relocation, the Chinarm on Tianhe module can also be used as a backup in place of Indexing robot arm.
+But the Indexing Robotic Arm is used when docking is needed in the same plane.
+In addition to this arm used for docking relocation, the Chinarm on Tianhe module can also be used as a backup in place of Indexing Robotic Arm.

-Wentian was successfully relocated to the starboard port on 30 September 2022 at 04:44 UTC by indexing robot arm.
+Wentian was successfully relocated to the starboard port on 30 September 2022 at 04:44 UTC using the indexing robot arm.

-In addition to this, Wentian, house a small 5 m long robotic arm like the Chinarm as a supplemental to that arm.
+In addition to this, Wentian houses a small 5 m long robotic arm like the Chinarm as a supplemental to that arm.
 It is used for manipulating extravehicular payloads and their positioning accuracy is 5 times better than the Chinarm.
-There are standard adaptors (silver squares) on the modules to host the payloads.
+There are standard adapters (silver squares) on the modules to host the payloads.
 There is also an adapter by which one of these arms can be grappled by the Chinarm it to work a single robotic arm like Orbiter Servicing Arm with Canadarms.

-Mengtian also carries a toolbox equipped with a dexterous robotic arm, installed to assist in cargo transfer and payload release, that can be used to launch microsatellites, and an augmented-reality smart glass to assist astronauts with maintenance.
+Mengtian also carries a toolbox equipped with a dexterous robotic arm (similar to the Lyappa arm used on the Mir space station) installed to assist in cargo transfer and payload release, and can be used to deploy external payloads.

 Electrical power is provided by two steerable solar power arrays, which use photovoltaic cells to convert sunlight into electricity.
 Energy is stored to power the station when it passes into the Earth's shadow.
 Resupply ships will replenish fuel for LCM 1 for station-keeping, to counter the effects of atmospheric drag.